Another of our favorite Brooklyn traditions shared with new and old friends in Paris.

 Spiced Cranberry Simple Syrup

-- In a small saucepan (same as you made the sugared cranberries in, including the leftover juice!) add cranberry juice brown sugar, and whole spices.
-Turn heat to high and stir occasionally until it reaches a boil and sugar is disolved.
-Then reduce the heat to a gentle simmer for 5 minutes.
-Off the heat and keep aside until cool.
-Keep chilled until ready to use.
+- Turn heat to high and stir occasionally until it reaches a boil and sugar is dissolved.
+Then reduce the heat to a gentle simmer for 10 minutes.
+Turn off the heat, add the orange peels and keep aside until cool.
+Strain into a jar and keep chilled until ready to use.
+Store in the fridge.

 Batch Cocktail